-The State Audit Office (SAO) will be an important stakeholder and directly involved in the monitoring and assessment of the implementation of the NDS by public institutions.
+The State Audit Office (SAO) will be an important stakeholder and it will be directly involved in the monitoring and assessment of the implementation of the NDS by public institutions.
 In addition to other audit aspects, the audit reports will assess the progress in the implementation of the strategic goals and priorities defined in the NDS.
 In the implementation of the NDS, municipalities, regions and other stakeholders (the academia, business sector, citizens/CSOs and the government) will take active participation.
-This will be realized through constant development of the capacity for the preparation and implementation of strategies and projects, development of stakeholder capacities to ensure that prepared strategies/projects achieve the planned results.
+This will be realized through constant development of the capacity for preparation and implementation of strategies and projects, as well as development of stakeholder capacities for ensuring that prepared strategies/projects achieve the planned results.
 Stakeholders will be organized on a national and local level, coordinating on the development of their capacities (human, financial and legal) and investing in the improvement of their abilities to plan, implement, measure and learn.